Procyon: View from this system

 Procyon's closest neighboring star is Luyten's Star, about 1.12 ly away.
 Procyon would be the brightest star in the night sky of an exoplanet orbiting Luyten's Star, with an apparent magnitude of -4.68.
+Luyten's Star would also be visible from Procyon, at an apparent magnitude of 4.61, unlike any red dwarfs from Earth with a possible exception of Lacaille 8760.